Seed to Cup - Grinding

 - If whole beans don’t make sense, we offer pre-ground coffee in carefully sealed bags.
 (We get it—if you’re heading to the lake or the river for a fishing trip, you may not want to carry a grinder.)

 Now, one final point: different brewing methods do best with different grinds.
-We offer pre-ground beans for drip machines (medium to medium-fine grind); French press (coarse); AeroPress (fine); and ekobrew (for reusable pods for Keurig machines, use medium to medium-fine).
+We offer pre-ground beans for Drip machines and pour overs (medium to medium-fine grind); French Press brewers (coarse); AeroPress brewers (fine), which also works for reusable pods for Keurig machines.

 If you’re grinding your own beans, be open to practice and experimentation.
 A higher-quality burr grinder will usually have settings to help you hit coarse, medium, and fine grinds, and everything in between, but no two burr grinders are the same.
 In other words, a setting of 5 on one will not produce exactly the same grind as it does on another.